 The laminate construction section that follows is premised on the resin system suggestions above.

-2.1 Structural Tank - The laminate comprising the structural tank (bottom, cylindrical shell, top head) shall consist of a corrosion-resistant barrier comprised of an inner surface, interior layer, and a structural layer.
+Structural Tank - The laminate comprising the structural tank (bottom, cylindrical shell, top head) shall consist of a corrosion-resistant barrier comprised of an inner surface, interior layer, and a structural layer.
+The tank bottom shall be integral with the bottom tank shell.
+No tank bottom attachment joints (external or internal) are allowed.
+No patched or repaired hole in the center of the tank bottom resulting from tooling or fixture support.

-2.1.2.1 Glass content of the inner surface and interior layer combined shall be 27% plus or minus 5 % by weight.
+2.1.2.1 Glass content of the inner surface and interior layer combined shall be 27% + 5% by weight.

-2.1.2.2 Resin used in these layers shall be Derakane 411 or Hetron 922 incorporating a BPO/DMA cure system as recommended by the manufacturer.
+2.1.2.2 Resin used in these layers shall be Derakane 411, Derakane 510C, AOC F010, AOC K022 or approved equal incorporating a BPO/DMA cure system as recommended by the manufacturer.

 2.1.2.3 The degree of cure, after post cure (see Section 4) shall be such as to exhibit a Barcol hardness on the inner surface of at least 90% of the resin manufacturer's minimum specified hardness for the cured laminate with a synthetic surface mat.